SSWConsulting/SSW.Rules.Content/rules/brainstorming-agenda/rule.md

   * 9 mins - 3 soft bells   🛎️🛎️🛎️
   * 10 mins - 4 soft bells and then another one each 30 sec 🛎️🛎️🛎️🛎️
 * **6:00 pm** – 🍻 The pub!

-**Note:** We will try our best to adhere to this agenda, but the event may run overtime.
-If this happens dinner will be provided! 🍕
 :::
 :::